 InMed is a leader in the therapeutic development of cannabinol (CBN)

 InMed is the first company to advance CBN as a therapeutic product into a clinical trial.
-CBN is the active pharmaceutical ingredient in two of our pharmaceutical development programs – INM-755 cannabinol cream, which has completed enrollment of a Phase 2 clinical trial for epidermolysis bullosa, and INM-088 CBN eye drops in preclinical development for glaucoma.
+CBN is the active pharmaceutical ingredient in two of our pharmaceutical development programs – INM-755 cannabinol cream, which has completed a Phase 2 clinical trial for epidermolysis bullosa, and INM-088 CBN eye drops in preclinical development for glaucoma.

 A growing library of new cannabinoid analogs

 InMed has an extensive library of cannabinoid new chemical entities for pharmaceutical development, aimed at targeting diverse clinical indications.
-Years of cannabinoid research and knowledge has led to a myriad of patentable cannabinoid analogs.
-Its analog patents offer broad protection through its unique molecular components, such as side-chain structures.
+Years of cannabinoid research and know-how has led to a myriad of patentable cannabinoid analogs.
+Our analog patents offer broad protection through its unique molecular components, such as side-chain structures.
 These cannabinoid analogs are suitable for pharmaceutical development.